MonitSharma/MonitSharma/README.md

      ![alt text](https://github.com/MonitSharma/Machine-Learning-Visualizations/blob/main/gifs/GradientDescent3D.gif)

-     - Regularly Solving Leetcode problems as a part of #100day code challenge.
+     - Regularly Solving [Leetcode](https://leetcode.com/monitsharma/) problems as a part of #100day code challenge.
 All the solutions in different language are available [here](https://github.com/MonitSharma/LeetCode-Solutions).
-More than 200 problems are solved already.
+More than 280 problems are solved already.

      - Going through Nielsen and Chuang's book on Quantum Computation and Quantum Information and providing [solution](https://github.com/Indi-Quantum-Community/Nielsen-Chuang-Solutions) to the problems mentioned in the book.

+     - Working on some open source projects, and contributing to many open source quantum computing packages like [Pennylane AI](https://github.com/MonitSharma?tab=overview&org=PennyLaneAI) and [Qiskit](https://github.com/MonitSharma?tab=overview&org=qiskit-community&from=2021-10-10&to=2022-10-12)